Furnace Design System

 Internationalization

-The addition of new grid, typography, and spacing systems made internationalization of courses possible, satisfying a major business priority.
+With new grid, typography, and spacing systems, internationalization of courses came relatively easily.

 Accessibility